casper-network/ceps/text/0066-archival-nodes.md

 Going into more details of the process explained above, it would look like this:

-1. Download the header corresponding to the trusted hash.
+1. Launch the node, fast sync to the latest block, transition to the "participating state".
-2. While the current header's height isn't 0, download the parent header by hash.
-3. When height 0 is reached, read the genesis set of validators for validating finality signatures.
+2. In the background:
+    - Set the current block to the latest one.
+    - Loop:
-4. Download subsequent blocks with all the deploys, the global state trie and finality signatures in a loop.
+        - download the block's global state trie, deploys and finality signatures, if not already present in storage
-5. When no next block is available, stop.

-If we reach a block with a newer protocol version than our own during this process, we stop and attempt to upgrade.
+        - if the current block height is 0, break
+        - set the current block to the current block's parent

 ## Drawbacks